HenrikSamuelsson/reading-deciphering-object-oriented-programming-with-cpp/README.md

 Currently also reading the book Head First - Design Patterns.
 This books assumes prior knowledge about object-oriented programming (OOP), and recommends reading a book about this topic.

-Looked around for books OOP and decided to go for the book Deciphering Object-Oriented Programming wih C++ based on:
+Looked around for books covvering OOP, and decided to go for the book Deciphering Object-Oriented Programming wih C++ based on:

 - Good reviews of the book at Amazon
 - Being a newer book, at the time of writing